 Here is the schedule

-that we use.
+that I use.

 Tip for weak, small or sick bottle babies: When a bottle baby needs a little extra boost I use the following special formula: 3/4 whole milk, 1/4 Ensure Plus and Immune Support Tincture.

-NOTES FOR BOTTLE FED KIDS: We let all kids, even bottle fed ones, live with the herd from day one; we never bring them in the house to live.
+NOTES FOR BOTTLE FED KIDS: I let all kids, even bottle fed ones, live with the herd from day one; I never bring them in the house to live.
 The only kids brought in the house are kids that are so weak they must be tube fed.
-If a mother rejects one kid and we have to bottle feed him, he still is left to live with his sibling and mother.
+If a mother rejects one kid and I have to bottle feed him, he still is left to live with his sibling and mother.
 If the kid is orphaned, he is put with kids his own age.
 Bottle fed kids will bond and grow up with their like aged herd mates.
 They learn avoid the bigger goats and also to browse and be goats from the herd.